- What is SYCL

 1.)
 In order queue with buffer/accessor model

-Using the application from exercise 10 which uses the buffer/accessor model
+Using the application from the "Data and Dependencies" exercise which uses the

-converting the data flow graph to a fixed execution order.
+property, converting the data flow graph to a fixed

-Feel free to have the kernel functions execute in any order you like providing the necessary dependencies described in exercise 10 are still met.
+Feel free to have the kernel functions execute in any order you like providing the necessary dependencies described in the "Data and Dependencies" exercise are still met.

 2.)
 In order queue with USM model

-Again feel free to have the kernel functions execute in any order you like providing the necessary dependencies described in exercise 10 are still met.
+Again feel free to have the kernel functions execute in any order you like providing the necessary dependencies described in the "Data and Dependencies" exercise are still met.

 Note that in the USM model when using an in-order queue